Slam Poetry and The Key To Taking The First Step

-Success is When We’ve Created a Safe Place To Try Something New
+A Safe Place To Try Something New

 We don’t spend a lot of time, maybe five minutes.
 As soon as they’re done I get them to pass their papers in, and I compile their lines into one group poem on the board at the front of the class.
 Then I slam it for them.
 This first session is all about creating a safe place for students to try something new.
 And there is a psychology behind the way I run this session.
 By passing their paper into me, there is the safety of anonymity, cause no one knows which line they wrote.
 Giving them some common word banks and lead lines provides just enough structure that the exercise flows easily when I go to put their lines together.

 I created this lesson to introduce the idea of slam poetry while providing a safe place to take the first step.
 I also designed it to show how our individuality and creativity is not in competition with those around us.
 What invariably happens is students realize their writing is just as good as anyone else and they go away knowing that they can do it.